cghernan/cghernan.github.io/_pages/teaching.md

 relevance of the methods they are studying.
 It is also my objective to develop new specialized courses, ranging from boundary layer asymptotics to computational turbulence to artificial intelligence applied to fluid dynamics.

-At the undergraduate level, I have taught Complex Analysis and Methods for Data Science, during my time at Imperial College as a teaching assistant, delivering lectures as well as marking homework assessments and final exams.
+At the undergraduate level, I have taught Complex Analysis, Infinitesimal Calculus and Methods for Data Science (Reinforcement Learning), during my time at Imperial College as a teaching assistant, delivering lectures as well as marking homework assessments and final exams.

 At the postgraduate level, I am interested in teaching fluid mechanics and asymptotic methods courses.
 In the field of Applied Mathematics, it is crucial